Collegiate secret societies in North America: University of Chicago

 The University of Chicago has never had a substantial number of active secret societies; indeed, shortly after the university's founding, the faculty of the university released a resolution suggesting that the exclusionary structure of many such societies made them antithetical to the democratic spirit of the university.
-Nevertheless, one notable exception - The Society of the Owl and Serpent, a secret honors society founded in 1896 - was active for over 70 years.
+Nevertheless, The Society of the Owl and Serpent was founded in 1896 and was active for over 70 years.
 The Society voted to officially disband in 1968 as a sign of its "counterculture" values, electing to donate its office space to the student radio group WHPK and use its remaining funds for the purchase of an FM transmitter.

-Notable alumni of the Society of the Owl and Serpent include former Supreme Court Justice John Paul Stevens, who graduated from the university in 1941.

-University of Cincinnati
+University of Florida

-The University of Cincinnati hosts several secret societies, locally referred to as honoraries.
-The first such organization is Sigma Sigma, founded in 1898 and is open to upperclassmen men on campus.
-Sigma Sigma is responsible for the Sigma Sigma commons on the UC campus, along with other donations to the campus.
-Cincinnatus (co-ed) was founded in 1917 with the Men of METRO founded in 1946.
-CWEST and Sigma Phi exist as the female counterparts to Men of METRO and Sigma Sigma, respectively.
-Many of the university's prominent alumni claim membership in one or many of these organizations.

-Each organization coordinates at least one annual event: Men of Metro and CWEST host an annual Talent Show, Cincinnatus a charitable run, Sigma Phi the Homecoming dance, and Sigma Sigma an annual carnival.
+Florida Blue Key operates as the main collegiate secret society at the University of Florida.
+Founded in 1923 by student leaders organizing Dad's Day, the group of students decided to create a leadership honorary society.
+Florida Blue Key eventually came to hold the responsibility of organizing Homecoming, Gator Growl, the Miss UF Beauty Pageant, and the Florida Blue Key High School Speech & Debate Tournament.

+Throughout its existence, Florida Blue Key has been caught in numerous scandals concerning its control over UF's student government.
+The organization paid $85,000 in a settlement to Charles Grapski for defamation in the 1995 UF student government elections.
+The subsequent trial determined that Florida Blue Key "has historically undertaken a political function in connection with student government affairs."
+The political machine that Florida Blue Key controls to dominate student government has been given the name "The System."

 University of Georgia

-A group unique to the University of Georgia is the men's secret society known as the Order of the Greek Horsemen which annually inducts five fraternity men, all leaders of the Greek Fraternity system.
+A group unique to the University of Georgia is the men's secret society known as the Order of the Greek Horsemen, which annually inducts five fraternity men, all leaders of the Greek Fraternity system.
 Likewise, the highest achievement a male can attain at the university is claimed by the Gridiron Secret Society.

 Palladia Secret Society was founded in the early 1960s as the highest honor a woman can attain at the University of Georgia.
-Palladia inducts approximately 12 women each fall and has an extensive network of alumni, including administrators at the University of Georgia and prominent female leaders across the state.
+Palladia inducts approximately twelve women each fall and has an extensive network of alumni, including administrators at the University of Georgia and prominent female leaders across the state.
 The Panhellenic sororities also have a secret society known as Trust of the Pearl, which inducts five accomplished sorority women each spring.
 The Sphinx Club is the oldest honorary society at the University of Georgia, recognizing students, faculty, staff, and alumni who have made significant contributions to the university, the State of Georgia, and the nation.
 Membership in this organization is not secret; however, all business and happenings of the organization are.